Aadloun: Aadloun I

 Aadloun I or Abri Zumoffen is a low cave and terrace at the foot of a cliff near a beach.
 It was discovered and sounded by Godefroy Zumoffen in 1898, 1900 and 1908 who found material thought to be either Acheulean or Mousterian.
-Dorothy Garrod suggested similarities existed to a final Acheulean (or Yarbrudian) industry of Tabun E. Along with Diana Kirkbride, she re-opened excavations in 1958 with another season in 1963 and found a pre-Aurignacian (Garrod's Amudian) blade industry in the deposits.
+Dorothy Garrod suggested similarities existed to a final Acheulean (or Yabrudian) industry of Tabun E. Along with Diana Kirkbride, she re-opened excavations in 1958 with another season in 1963 and found a pre-Aurignacian (Garrod's Amudian) blade industry in the deposits.
 D. A. Hooijer discussed the fauna of the site suggesting it included game animals and rhino.
 Materials from the site are now in collections of the Saint Joseph University, Beirut and the Museum of Archaeology and Anthropology, University of Cambridge, Cambridge.
 The site is now owned by the Directorate General of Antiquities but the previous land owner carried out private digging that has spread deposits from the Aadloun II cave site over the area creating a false layer.

 Aadloun II

 Aadloun II, Bezez Cave or Mugharet el Bzaz is a cave on the east of the road heading to Tyre set into a cliff at an altitude of approximately 17 m above sea level.
 It was first sounded with little result in 1898 by Godefroy Zumoffen.
-A major excavation was undertaken in 1963 by Diana Kirkbride and Dorothy Garrod who determined a sequence stretching through the Yarbrudian, Levalloiso-Mousterian, Upper Paleolithic and on into the Heavy Neolithic.
+A major excavation was undertaken in 1963 by Diana Kirkbride and Dorothy Garrod who determined a sequence stretching through the Yabrudian, Levalloiso-Mousterian, Upper Paleolithic and on into the Heavy Neolithic.
 Materials from the excavations were to be held by Saint Joseph University and the American University of Beirut.
 The site is owned by the Directorate General of Antiquities and a gate was fixed over the mouth of the cave for protection.
 Three distinct levels were determined.
-Level C was called Acheuleo-Yarbrudian with materials found that resembled level E at Tabun Cave.
+Level C was called Acheuleo-Yabrudian with materials found that resembled level E at Tabun Cave.
 Level B was called Levalloiso-Mousterian and compared with level D of Tabun.
 Level C encompassed the Upper Paleolithic and onwards.